Azure/azure-sdk-for-java/sdk/documentintelligence/azure-ai-documentintelligence/MIGRATION_GUIDE.md

     - `AUTO`: let the service determine where to split.
     - `NONE`: the entire file is treated as a single document.
 No splitting is performed.
     - `PER_PAGE`: each page is treated as a separate document.
 Each empty page is kept as its own document.
+- **Batch analysis:** allows you to bulk process multiple documents using a single request.
+Rather than having to submit documents individually, you can analyze a collection of documents like invoices, a series of a loan documents, or a group of custom documents simultaneously.

 ## Breaking Changes